The Carnival Band (folk group): History

-Bill Bradley and Raph Mizraki both continue to make occasional guest appearances with the band.
+Although Bill Bradley and Raph Mizraki left in 1999, they both continue to make occasional guest appearances with the band.

 Maddy Prior's collaboration with the band began near the start of their existence in 1984 for a BBC radio programme of Christmas carols.
 Since then, Maddy has featured on most Carnival Band albums.
 They have co-written material.
 For example, they wrote and toured a song cycle based on the life of Worcester-born heroine Hannah Snell.
 Maddy toured with them again in 2007 for their "Music for Tavern and Chapel" tour.

 Other performers have appeared on their CDs.
 For example, Rose Kemp sang on Carols at Christmas and Terry Jones appeared on Ringing the Changes.